mendix/docs/content/en/docs/appstore/creating-content/partner-program.md

 * Develop brand awareness with target audiences
 * Drive demand for your services

-## 2 Applying to the Component Partner Program
+## 2 Applying to the Mendix Component Partner Program

 Whether you are an individual supplier with your own business or you are supplying a component on behalf of your company, you need to [apply](https://www.mendix.com/partners/become-a-partner/component-partner/) to the Mendix Component Partner Program.
 Since your Mendix Partner account is associated with your Mendix ID, make sure you have a [Mendix Platform account](https://signup.mendix.com/) to start.